justanotherfoundry/freemix-glyphsapp/HandleRelations/README.md

 # Show Handle Relations

-This add-on for Glyphs displays the relative handle lengths for:
-* Smooth nodes that connect two curve elements
-* Nodes that connect a straight line and a curve (so-called tangent points)
+Interpolations can have unintentional kinks in smooth connenctions between curves, or nodes that connect a straight line and a curve (so-called tangent points).

-Note:
+There is no risk of kinks if the angle is the same in all masters (which is always given for horizontal or vertical extrema).
+However, the design often makes this impossible.
+In that case, kinks can be avoided if the relative length of the handles is the same in all masters.

+This add-on for Glyphs helps you achieve this by showing the relative handle lengths for connections that may develop kinks after interpolation.

+Furthermore, the label give you a quick overview of the nodes that need to be fixed:
 * Red labels mean that the handle relation is wrong, and you should correct them as necessary.
 * Black labels are close enough to the other masters.
 * Light grey labels mean the position is perfect.

-If any nodes are selected then only these will be shown.
-Horizontal and vertical connections (extrema) are ignored, as they are safe from interpolation kinks.

 https://github.com/justanotherfoundry/freemix-glyphsapp/assets/1331354/38b19f29-538a-4533-9d61-2e14bd39421e

+Note: If any nodes are selected then only these will be shown.

 To do:
 * Calculate and display the intra-curve coefficients.
 For shallow curves, this may be non-trivial.